internetstandards/Internet.nl/documentation/securitytxt.md

 errors and recommendations based on the content as detected by the sectxt library, are:

-* `can not locate security.txt` in case of a HTTP 404
+* `Security.txt could not be located.` in case of a HTTP 404
-* `unexpected HTTP response code {code}` in case of an HTTP response code that is neither 200 nor 404
+* `Security.txt could not be located: unexpected HTTP response code {code}.` in case of an HTTP response code that is neither 200 nor 404
-* `content is not utf-8 encoded` if the response could not be decoded as utf-8
+* `Content must be utf-8 encoded.` if the response could not be decoded as utf-8
-* `missing HTTP content-type header` if the Content-Type header is missing (in case of redirects: missing in the last request)
+* `HTTP Content-Type header must be sent.` if the Content-Type header is missing (in case of redirects: missing in the last request)
-* `media type in content-type header must be 'text/plain'` or `charset parameter in content-type header must be 'utf-8' if present` in case if invalid values in the Content-Type header
+* `Media type in Content-Type header must be 'text/plain'.` or `Charset parameter in Content-Type header must be 'utf-8' if present.` in case if invalid values in the Content-Type header
-* `security.txt only found in legacy path '/security.txt', expected in '/.well-known/security.txt'`
+* `Security.txt was located on the top-level path (legacy place), but must be placed under the '/.well-known/' path.` in case there was a 404 on the well-known path, but a file was found and evaluated in the root.

-  in case there was a 404 on the well-known path, but a file was found and evaluated in the root.
+While we do not use the networking/HTTP code of the [sectxt](https://github.com/DigitalTrustCenter/sectxt) library, we do aim to keep our error messages identical where reasonable.

 Also note: